Down Payment Assistance Programs: A Searchable Catalog

 Programs are available in all 50 states and usually administered by local government groups.

-Even though DPAs aren’t for first-time buyers only, they’re sometimes referred to as “first-time buyer assistance programs” and “first-time home buyer grants”.
+DPAs aren’t limited to first-time buyers, but they’re sometimes referred to as “first-time buyer assistance programs” and “first-time home buyer grants”.
+That’s erroneous.

 You might also hear them called any of the following: